-- Do you need parental permission to share information about a child's learning and development?
-What information can be shared without parental consent? - How do you keep accurate records of all children's attendance at your provision?
+- Information about the child (page 64-65 of audit) Things to consider and discuss: How do you keep accurate records of all children's attendance at your provision?
 How often do you monitor child attendance?
-What to do if you have concerns about a child's attendance? - How do you collect information about any allergies, health issues, SEND concerns or diagnosis, other agencies and, or professionals associated and, or with the child or family?
+What to do if you have concerns about a child's attendance?
+How do you collect information about any allergies, health issues, SEND concerns or diagnosis, other agencies and professionals associated and, or with the child or family?
 Where is this information recorded?
-How do you ensure you and any assistants who need to know this information can access it?
-How often is this information updated? - How do you and any assistants know what to include in a child's child protection file?
+How do you ensure staff who need to know this information can access it?
+How often is this information updated?
+How do staff know what to include in a child's child protection file?
 Do you have a central child protection file for each child which is stored securely?
 How to you transfer a child's child protection file to another provider?
 Do you obtain a confirmation receipt stating the files have been transferred?

-- Information sharing advice for safeguarding practitioners - Early Years practitioners: using cyber security to protect - General Data Protection Regulation policy GOV.UK (www.gov.uk) - Guide to the UK General Data Protection Regulation (UK GDPR) | ICO - Data Protection Act information - Information Commissioners office - SEND code of practice - Derby and Derbyshire Safeguarding Children Partnership - Working together to safeguard children - Keeping children safe in education - DCC Schools Retention Guidelines - DCC PVI Retention Guidelines Document 'Tt' in EYFS Statutory framework supporting documents - For advice and support regarding Data Protection and GSPR contact: GDPRfor.EarlyYears@derbyshire.gov.uk
+Do you make sure , where possible, you hold more than two emergency contact numbers for each child?
+Do you need to amend your data collection paperwork to ensure that you obtain more than two emergency contact numbers for each child?
+What would happen if you were unable to hold more than two emergency contact numbers and during an emergency you were unable to contact a parent and, or carer?
+When might it not be possible to have more than two contact numbers?
+How do you ensure you have the most up to date contact information for parents?

+Information sharing advice for safeguarding practitioners

+Early Years practitioners: using cyber security to protect

+Guide to the General Data Protection Regulation

+Guide to the UK General Data Protection Regulation (UK GDPR) | ICO

+Information Commissioners office

+SEND code of practice

+Derby and Derbyshire Safeguarding Children Partnership

+Working together to safeguard children

+Keeping children safe in education

+DCC Schools Retention Guidelines

+For advice and support regarding Data Protection and GSPR contact: GDPRfor.EarlyYears@derbyshire.gov.uk

-Information and record keeping - Information for parents and carers (page 57 of audit)
+Information for parents and carers (page 65 of audit)

-Do you ensure you share following information available to parents and, or carers:
+Do you ensure you make the following information available to parents and, or carers:

-- how the EYFS is being delivered in the setting and how parents and, or carers can access more information? - the range and type of activities and experiences provided for children, the daily routines of the setting, and how parents and carers can share learning at home? - how the setting supports children with special educational needs and disabilities? - food and drinks provided for children? - details of your policies & procedures - the procedure to be followed in the event of a parents and, or carer failing to collect a child at the appointed time, or in the event of a child going missing at, or away from, the setting? - how staffing at the setting is organised (for example, whether you have an assistant)? - the name of the child's key person and their role? - a telephone number for parents and, or carers to contact in an emergency?
+- how the EYFS is being delivered in the setting and how parents and, or carers can access more information? - the range and type of activities and experiences provided for children, the daily routines of the setting, and how parents and carers can share learning at home? - how the setting supports children with special educational needs and disabilities? - food and drinks provided for children? - details of your policies & procedures (all providers must make copies available on request)? - the procedure to be followed in the event of a parents and, or carer failing to collect a child at the appointed time, or in the event of a child going missing at, or away from, the setting? - How staffing in the setting is organised? - The name of their child's key person and their role? - A telephone number for parents and, or carers to contact in an emergency?